-The Freedom of Information Act 2000 applies to all information held by public authorities.
-The purposes of the Act are summarised below:
+The Freedom of Information Act 2000 (FOI) gives you the right to request information held by the Council.

-The Council already makes a lot of information available, so check first, as if you can already get hold of it, the Council isn’t obliged to deal with your request.
+The council already makes a lot of information publicly available.
+Before making your request you need to check if the information is already available.
+If it is, the council isn’t obliged to deal with your request.

 The best places to check are: